Chorus Anyone

 Chorus Anyone is a Canadian music television series which aired on CBC Television in 1964.

 Premise

 This Vancouver-produced series was hosted by Edward Greenhalgh and regularly featured a 12-member men's choir directed by John Avison.
 Avison also appeared on the series with Hugh McLean to perform piano duets.
 Each episode featured a particular theme on which the songs were based such as the sea or campfire music.
 Guest vocalists during the series run included Jan Rubeš.

 Scheduling

 This half-hour series was broadcast on Sundays at 7:30 p.m.
-(Eastern) from June 28 to September 13, 1964.
+(Eastern) from 28 June to 13 September 1964.